 The room was almost empty after Van Kirk's show at the Fringe Festival in Edinburgh, Scotland.
 A man with shirt-sleeves rolled up in the August heat walked over to him and stood hesitantly for a moment before thrusting out his hand.
 "I use to sing for my wife in the evenings, but she has dementia now and doesn't remember me.
 That song about the lost lovers and the dance hall..." he stopped for a moment before his Scottish reserve reasserted itself.
 "That's it exactly."

 Encounters like that are the heart of Kray Van Kirk's music.
 He has played festival stages in front of thousands and coffee shop corners for only a handful of listeners, but feels most at home playing house concerts and small stages where he can listen to his audiences and hear their stories.
+He walked away from his scientific career in which he holds a PhD to travel farther and listen more.
 His connection with those who come to spend an evening with his exceptional fingerstyle guitar and storied lyrics led the Borderline Folk Club in New York to write that Van Kirk was "what every singer-songwriter should aspire to."